Skip Ribbon Commands

 Who sees internal audit reports?

-Draft internal audit reports are seen only by the audit sponsor, any other agreed stakeholders, the Director of Finance and his Deputy.
-The Audit Committee receives a copy of the final report.
-Copies of all audit reports are held on file by the Registrary’s Office.
-The Council receives minutes of the Audit Committee (but not usually papers) and so will see which audits have been conducted along with a synopsis of their outcome.
-The Audit and Regulatory Compliance Officer, who is the Assistant Secretary to the Audit Committee, forwards the relevant minutes of the Committee’s discussion to the audit sponsor.
+Final audit reports are discussed by the Audit Committee and copies of all audit reports are held on file by the Governance and Compliance Division.
+The Council receives minutes of the Audit Committee and so will see which audits have been conducted along with a synopsis of their outcome.

 What happens next?